-Fig 3 Tasks for the Thematic and Sub Groups will be allocated via the Business Coordination meeting to ensure alignment with agreed priorities and to avoid duplication - as well as identifying areas for collaboration between the two Safeguarding Boards.
+Fig 3 Tasks for the Thematic and Subgroups will be allocated via the Business Coordination meeting to ensure alignment with agreed priorities and to avoid duplication - as well as identifying areas for collaboration between the two Safeguarding Boards.

-10.1 Strategic Safeguarding Partnership
+10.1 Harrow Strategic Safeguarding Partnership

-10.2 A new Strategic Safeguarding Partnership (SSP) will meet three times a year and will identify and support through agreed resourcing, the priorities for both Safeguarding Boards.
-It will identify areas of work where collaboration can take place across both Boards to promote Harrow's Think Whole Family approach; help address issues related to transition for children into adulthood; and achieve efficiencies by avoiding duplication of activity.
+10.2 A Strategic Safeguarding Partnership (SSP) meets three times a year and identifies and support through agreed resourcing, the priorities for both Safeguarding Boards.
+It identifies areas of work where collaboration can take place across both Boards to promote

+Harrow's Think Whole Family approach; help address issues related to transition for children into adulthood; and achieve efficiencies by avoiding duplication of activity.

-- 10.3 In order to protect the integrity of the two Safeguarding Boards and in particular the HSAB as its specific duties are a separate statutory responsibility, the SSP will have with them a two-way relationship of consultation and challenge.
+- 10.3 In order to protect the integrity of the two Safeguarding Boards, and in particular, the HSAB as its specific duties are a separate statutory responsibility, the HSSP has a two-way relationship of consultation and challenge.
 Our arrangements will be a partnership rather than hierarchical in nature.

-- 10.4 The membership of the SSP will be:
+- 10.4 The membership of HSSP i:

 - Chief Executive Harrow Council

 - Director of People Services

-- Managing Director CCG
+- Managing Director NWLCCG

-- Chair CCG
+- Chair NWLCCG

 - Chief Police Officer (Senior Representative)

 - Independent Chairs for the HSCB and the HSAB

-- Schools and Colleges Representative
+- Schools and Colleges Representatives

-- Designated Safeguarding Nurse (for children and adults)
+- Designated Safeguarding Nurses (for children and adults)

 - Leader of the Council

 - 10.5 The duties and responsibilities of all the partnership groups will be specified in their respective terms of reference.